Asalghaani/Employee_analytics/README.md

 - 🔍 **Data Analysis** – Visual breakdown of salary, age, country, and departments
 - 🧪 **Model Testing** – A framework to test machine learning models
-- 🤖 **AI Model** – Coming soon!
-Built by a teammate and will be uploaded shortly
+- 🤖 **AI Model** – XGBoost Model for Salary Prediction The hyperparameters of this model are set with RandomizedSearchCV

 ---